 - (optional) food colouring - please see my notes below

-- plus decorations to your personal preference (you can stick with icing decorations or go all out with vegan smarties, chocolate buttons, marshmallows, and Co)
+- Gingerbread house decorations - these can be totally to your personal preference!
+You can stick with just white icing to decorate your vegan gingerbread house or go all out with vegan smarties, chocolate buttons, marshmallows, and Co.

 - mixing bowls

 - a baking sheet and non-stick baking parchment paper

 - a cake board or water-proof cardboard to assemble your vegan gingerbread house on

 - piping bag & a thin round nozzle, plus extra nozzles for other decorations (optional)

 - cookie cutters to create vegan gingerbread cookies for decoration, e.g. gingerbread trees and Co.

 - a few tins to have to hand to help keep the gingerbread walls in place whilst they're drying

 How to make vegan gingerbread for a gingerbread house